LLM Content Visibility Scanner

 See your website through the eyes of an AI

-LLMs like ChatGPT, Perplexity, and Claude don’t run JavaScript when they crawl web pages.
+The crawlers that feed LLMs like ChatGPT, Perplexity, and Claude — GPTBot, ClaudeBot, PerplexityBot — don’t run JavaScript when they fetch web pages.
 They only see the raw HTML your server sends back.
-Content that depends on JavaScript to render is completely invisible to AI systems.
-This tool scans your page’s raw HTML and identifies content gaps, missing metadata, and rendering issues that prevent LLMs from seeing your content.
+Content that depends on JavaScript to render is invisible to most AI crawlers (Google being the main exception — Googlebot renders JS, so Google’s AI Overviews and Gemini generally see more than the others).
+This tool scans your page’s raw HTML and identifies content gaps, missing metadata, and rendering issues that prevent LLM crawlers from seeing your content.

 How This Works